Post

 Repo Variables — Add SLACK_TEAM_CHANNEL_ID

-After committing the files to the main branch of the Repo, return to Actions and manually trigger it:
+After committing the file to the main branch of the Repo, return to Actions and manually trigger it:

 Actions → Pull Request Automation — Daily Checker → Run workflow → Branch: main → Run workflow.

-After execution, you can click to check the execution status:
+After execution, you can click to view the execution status:

-Due to the needs constraint, the Jobs process will first complete Calculate PR Status before concurrently executing Auto Close Old PRs and Send PR Summary Message to Slack.
+Due to the needs constraint, the Jobs process will have Calculate PR Status complete first before concurrently executing Auto Close Old PRs and Send PR Summary Message to Slack.

 Execution Results

-After all tasks are successfully executed, you can check the Slack messages:
+After all tasks successfully execute, you can check the Slack message:

 Success 🚀🚀🚀